-After the last few days of clashes in the capital of the Bolivarian Republic of Venezuela, the inevitable end of Nicolas Maduro's presidential mandate has clearly emerged.
+After the clashes in recent days in the capital of the Bolivarian Republic of Venezuela, the inevitable end of Nicolas Maduro's presidential term has clearly emerged.
 In 2013, after the death of President Hugo Chavez, it was Maduro himself who relied on the loyalty and support of the military, necessary to be able to govern in Caracas.
-And precisely this axis seems to have been broken at the moment, leading a significant part of the armed forces to support the transition and opposition coalition.
+And this axis seems to have been broken at the moment, leading a significant part of the armed forces to support the transition and opposition coalition.

-There are several scenarios imagined by international analysts for the future of Venezuela.
-The situation appears to be very complex, but as has often happened in Latin America, the most classic shortcut, the coup d'état, is not to be considered improbable.
-The risk of social upheaval as a result of the economic crisis could indeed push political elite leaders to seek a faster transition.
-In this case the initiative of a part of the Fuerza Armada Nacional would set aside the President without a constitutional path.
+There are several scenarios imagined by international analysts for Venezuela's future.
+The situation appears very complex, but as has often happened in Latin America, the most classic shortcut, namely the coup d'etat, is not to be considered improbable.
+The risk of social upheaval as a consequence of the economic crisis could in fact push members of the political elite to seek a faster transition.
+In this case the initiative of a part of the Fuerza Armada Nacional it would put aside the President without a constitutional path.

-Another option is the "negotiation" of the removal of Maduro, as claimed by Padrino Lopez, Minister of Defense of the Bolivarian Republic of Venezuela, avoiding unpopular and difficult to understand shots by the international community.
+Another option is the "negotiation" of the removal of Maduro, as claimed by Padrino Lopez, Minister of Defense of the Bolivarian Republic of Venezuela, avoiding unpopular coups that are difficult to understand by the international community.

-More realistic, but not very popular at the moment, it would be the scenario that a resigned Maduro wants in order to form a junta or another transitional government, where the participation of the opposition would be implied, thus free to compete with the Presidency.
-According to the Venezuelan Constitution in fact, new elections must take place within 30 days after the resignation of the President and the President of the National Assembly would govern the country until the new elections.
+More realistic, but not very popular at the moment, would be the scenario that wants a resigning Maduro in order to form a junta or another transitional government, where the participation of the opposition would be implicit, thus free to run for the Presidency.
+According to the Venezuelan Constitution, in fact, the new elections must take place within 30 days of the resignation of the President and the President of the National Assembly would govern the country until the new elections.

-For a real and total transaction of leadership, especially in the last hypothesis, it is necessary to imagine a long period of time, with every certainty of months.
-Judging by the latest clashes in Caracas, it might be better for the civilian population to talk about weeks.
+For a real and total leadership transaction, especially in the last hypothesis, we must imagine a long period of time, with every certainty of months.
+Judging by the latest clashes in Caracas, it would perhaps be better for the civilian population to speak of weeks.